facebook/sapling/README.md

 hg-git would clone the repository down into the directory 'munger.git', then convert it to an Hg repository for you.

-If you want to clone a github repository for later pushing (or any other repository you access via ssh), you need to convert the ssh url to a format with an explicit protocol prefix (mind the switch from colon to slash after the host!):
+If you want to clone a github repository for later pushing (or any other repository you access via ssh), you need to convert the ssh url to a format with an explicit protocol prefix.
+For example, the git url with push access

-    $ git clone git@github.com:schacon/hg-git.git
+    git@github.com:schacon/hg-git.git

+would read

+    git+ssh://git@github.com/schacon/hg-git.git

+(Mind the switch from colon to slash after the host!)

+Your clone command would thus look like this:

     $ hg clone git+ssh://git@github.com/schacon/hg-git.git

 If you are starting from an existing Hg repository, you have to setup a Git repository somewhere that you have push access to, add it as default path or default-push path in your .hg/hgrc and then run `hg push` from within your project.
 For example: